juliomaroto/BITCOIN-FeedHandler/README.md

 # BTC FeedHandler
 Bitcoin Feedhandler

 You can find exchange configuration in "conf/app.properties" path.
-This component has the ability of handling Bitcoin exchanges feed and serve it through a AMQP based queue system.
+This component has the ability of handling Bitcoin exchanges feed and serve it through a AMQP based queue system:

 AMQP based system used: